 So you’ve finally rooted your Android phone.
-You’re probably wondering what to do, what benefits you are getting over other “non-rooted” users.
-Android is the ruler among all other mobile OSes when it comes to modding your own device.
+You’re probably wondering what to do after rooting, what benefits you are getting over other “non-rooted” users.
+Android is the ruler of all other mobile OSes when it comes to modding your own device.
 And it all starts when you root your device.

-Here, we are going to discuss some of the really cool stuff you can do after rooting your device.
+Here, we are going to discuss what to do after rooting device.

 1. Clean the Pre-loaded Crapware

 If you own a non-nexus device, coming from OEM’s like Samsung, LG, Sony etc, you probably can guess what I mean by crapware.
 Still cannot guess?
 What I mean is pre-loaded apps like Samsung ChatOn, Sony Socialife, useless widgets you don’t want, removing the stock launcher etc. So, there are two methods of achieving the above target.

 - This method is so easy, and you can use an app like System App Remover to do it.
 This is probably the best method for newbies, or those who are migrating from other OSes like Windows Phone, iOS, Symbian etc.

 - More geeky method is to do it manually.
 Essentially, you are doing to the same thing.
 To delete pre-loaded apps manually, you need a root explorer like ES File Explorer, then navigate to /system/app, then delete those apps which you don’t want.
 Be careful though, if you remove something critical, you may have to hard reset your phone, so don’t blame us later.

 As Android users, when you load up lots of apps on your phone, you are bound to face lag issues, freezes, touch input not responding etc. Well, not anymore.
 After your device is rooted, all those issues can go to hell.
 Apps like CCleaner help you clean your cache regularly, keeping your phone minty-fresh, while other apps like Greenify allow you to freeze background apps so that the phone runs smoothly.